According to recent data, about 1.3 billion tons of plastic will flow into the oceans in the next 2 decades.

 Aquatic animals can consume them causing death.
 Which in turn can push a lot of aquatic animals to the endangered list.

-The tumble of food chain works like a domino effect.
+The tumble of the food chain works like a domino effect.
 The food chain will collapse and the last one to perish is the human race.
 So it’s our responsibility to fix and reduce the effect of plastic.

 And our world in data organisation shows that the plastic used from 1950 to 2015, only 9% has been recycled whereas 5800 million tones primary plastic is no longer in use.